PDP-11 architecture: Instruction set

 The PDP-11 operates on bytes and words.
 Bytes are specified by a register number—identifying the register's low-order byte—or by a memory location.
-Words are specified by a register number or by the memory location of the low-order byte, which must be an even number.
+Words are specified by a register number or by the memory location of the low-order byte, which must be an even location.
 In most instructions that take operands, bit 15 is set to specify byte addressing, or clear to specify word addressing.
 In the lists in the following two sections, the assembly-language programmer appended B to the instruction symbol to specify a byte operation; for example, MOV became MOVB.

 A few instructions, for example MARK and SOB, were not implemented on some PDP-11 models.

 Double-operand instructions

 The high-order four bits specify the operation to be performed (with bit 15 generally selecting word versus byte addressing).
 Two groups of six bits specify the source operand addressing mode and the destination operand addressing mode, as defined above.
+This group of instructions takes up 75% of available opcodes.